diivien/KBY-Net/README.md

-# KBY-Net: Deep Image Restoration for Improving Object Detection
+# KBY-Net: A Dual Learning Framework for Improving Object Detection in Rainy Weather Conditions

 KBY-Net is a novel end-to-end Y-Net architecture built upon YOLOv8 that addresses the challenge of object detection in rainy weather conditions.
 It leverages multi-task learning for simultaneous image restoration and object detection.

+This paper has been accepted at ACM Multimedia Asia 2024!

 ## Table of Contents
 - [Abstract](#abstract)